 The Best-Kept Secret in the American West

-Today, we may not answer to dinner bells anymore, but the call of the Bighorn Mountain foothills still lures the hearts and souls, near and far to experience this great place.
-We experience far more types and forms of recreation living and playing here, but the “Cowboy-Cosmopolitan” culture still underlies the the spirit here in this great gift from God- the Bighorn Mountain foothills.
+Today, we may not answer to dinner bells, but the call of the Bighorn Mountain foothills still lures the hearts and souls, near and far to experience this great place.
+We experience far more types and forms of recreation living and playing here, but the “Cowboy-cosmopolitan” culture still underlies the the spirit here in this great gift from God.
+It’s a blend of friendly, western ambiance layered with surprising sophistication.
+It’s a place where handshakes still seal deals and people you’ve never met before will wave to you.
+This is a great place to live, work and play.
+Come experience it for yourself.

 John Chase